- 07 Sep

 Purpose of The Plan

-The plan can be used for different purposes, and so different versions of the same plan may be prepared and tailored for different audiences.
-For example you and your management team may want the plan as a touchstone to building your business, and as something to measure progress against.
+The plan can be used for different purposes, so different versions of the same plan may be prepared and tailored for different audiences.
+For example, you and your management team may want the plan as a touchstone to building your business, and as something to measure progress against.

 If you are raising finance, you may also need a version of the plan to present to investors and banks, in order to secure startup funding.
-If you are, for example, trying to present the plan to investors for the purpose of raising finance, consider their perspective whan you construct that version of the plan.
-Investors are likely to be focused on projected returns, amount of capital required and the degree of risk involved with the proposition.
-You can seek to address these issues from their point of view, in order to bring them on side, and secure the funding that you need.
+If you are, for example, trying to present a plan to investors for the purpose of raising finance, consider their perspective when you construct that version of the plan.
+Investors are likely to be focused on projected returns, the amount of capital required and the degree of risk involved with the proposition.
+You can seek to address these issues from their point of view, in order to bring them on side and secure the funding that you need.

 Writing Your Business Plan